COMPARE TO OTHER COMPONENTS

 5. Read Excel Files

-Both the libraries can open and read existing Excel documents.
+Both libraries can open and read existing Excel documents.
 Let's have a look at the sample code.

 5.1.
 Read Excel Files using IronXL